By Trevor Williamson, Director, Solutions Architecture

 Part 2: Planning the Solution

-- Improved staff productivity that allows your business to become more competitive.
+- Improved staff productivity allows your business to become more competitive.
 Your time is too valuable to be spent fighting fires and performing repetitive tasks.
-If you prevent the fires and automate the repetitive tasks, you can focus on new projects and innovation instead.
-When you apply automation tools to good processes, productivity skyrockets to a level unachievable by manual methods.
+If you prevent fires and automate repetitive tasks, you can focus on new projects and innovation instead, when you apply automation tools to good processes, productivity skyrockets to a level unachievable by manual methods.

 - Heightened quality of service that improves business uptime and customer experience.
 Consistent execution according to a well-defined change management process, for example, can dramatically reduce errors, that in turn improves uptime and customer experience because in today's age of continuous operations and unrelenting customer demand, downtime can erode your competitive edge quickly.
 Sloppy change management can cause business downtime that prevents customers from buying online or reduces the productivity of your workforce.